k3rs3d/keranim/README.md

 // Apply the animated properties to your objects
 ```

-Leverage macros and animation targets for more advanced animations with less boilerplate:
+Includes a macro for less boilerplate:

 ```
 create_animation_track!(MyModel {